daemonctl/K8S-up-running/README.md

 - [x] Service = You can create pod, replicasets and services

-- Demonstration = This section contains sample K8S projects.
+- Demonstration = This section contains sample K8S projects in Demo folder.

   - Nginx Demonstration = I'd like to deploy kubernetes cluster after my aim to create dockerfile for nginx project.
 Let's Demonstrate :technologist:
   - Nginx Ingress  = You can use DNS for access Let's Demonstrate :technologist: